bluefeet/Perl-Critic-Policy-Moo-ProhibitMakeImmutable/README.md

-=pod

-=head1 NAME
+# NAME

-Perl::Critic::Policy::Moo::ProhibitMakeImmutable - Makes sure that Moo classes do not contain calls to make_immutable.
+Perl::Critic::Policy::Moo::ProhibitMakeImmutable - Makes sure that Moo classes do not contain calls to make\_immutable.

-=head1 DESCRIPTION
+# DESCRIPTION

-When migrating from L<Moose> to L<Moo> it can be a common issue to accidentally leave in:
+When migrating from [Moose](https://metacpan.org/pod/Moose) to [Moo](https://metacpan.org/pod/Moo) it can be a common issue to accidentally leave in:

     __PACKAGE__->meta->make_immutable;